This is a guest post from our friends at Geniebelt.

 Nevertheless, it is highly recommended that you streamline all your processes before you adopt a new digital tool.
 That might sound confusing but it will actually help a lot with increasing efficiency both on the boardroom and the field for a number of reasons.

 First of all, it will help your team map out in detail the sources of pain for your project.
-By identifying your needs, you can look to the right place in the market for the digital tools that will transform the way you collaborate and work on your projects.
+By identifying your needs, you can look to the right place in the market for the digital tools like project management software that will transform the way you collaborate and work on your projects.

 On top of that, standardization will add a substantial element to your building process.
 That is predictability.
 By replicating the same processes again and again your team can work faster with fewer mistakes and better coordination.